 A law unto themselves

-There were splits within individual nations.
+Ideological splits existed within individual nations.
 The Chocktaw and Chickasaw fought primarily with the Confederacy.
 Cherokee tribesmen fought on both sides, sometimes against one another.
 The Creek were attacked by the Confederacy, and the Seminole were generally on the Union side.
 All Five Tribes had however signed treaties of some form with the Confederacy.